DQNEO/go-build-bash/README.md

 # go-build-bash

-go-build-bash is a `go build` implementation by bash script.
+go-build-bash is a bash script that emulates `go build`.

-This project is made to help go-users learn how `go build` works.
+This purpose of this project is to help go-users learn how `go build` works.

 # Usage